mnswifi/Linear_regression_model/README.md

 The linear regression model was trained using sklearn linear regression model.
 The model achieved a MSE of 2748.758381, and R-squared of 0.250793 on the test set.

 ## Random Forest Model
 The random forest model was trained using sklearn ensemble random forest regressor.
-The model achieved a MSE of 1396.872668, and R-squared of 0.619266 the test set.
+The model achieved a MSE of 1396.872668, and R-squared of 0.619266 on the test set.

 ## Comparison
 The performance of the linear regression model and random forest model was compared using mean squared error, R-squared.
 The MSE and R-squared of the random forest model was better than that of the linear regression model.